LastAncientOne/Stock_Analysis_For_Quant/README.md

 ## Credits:
 ### Developed by Tin Hang and other contributors (sharing knowledge) from schools, books, and blogs.
+### Creators who creates programming libraries for people to use.

 ### Links to research paper for quant:
 https://www.researchgate.net (European Social networking site for scientists and researchers to share papers)